Liquid-Flash a Windowsill Pan

 Mastered in a Minute: Liquid flashing offers a seamless alternative to flashing tape.

 Then move on to the sill.
-Here we applied multiple beads to the sill, but you can also lay down a zig-zag bead.
+In this video, we applied multiple beads to the sill, but you can also lay down a zig-zag bead.
 After that, apply liquid flashing at least 2 in. onto the face of the wall sheathing, and up the jambs by at least 6 in.

-Then, spread the wet flashing to create an even skin without any holes.
-A plastic spatula, a stiff brush with the bristles cut short, or a putty knife can all be used to spread the product around to an even film.
+Next, spread the wet flashing to create an even skin without any holes.
+A plastic spatula, a stiff brush with the bristles cut short, or a putty knife are all good tools for spreading the product around to an even film.

-The recommended coating thickness will vary by manufacturer, but in general, it needs to be applied thick enough so you can’t see the wood or sheathing through the flashing.
+The recommended coating thickness will vary by manufacturer, but no matter which product you choose, it needs to be applied thick enough so you can’t see the wood or sheathing through the flashing.

 If framing or sheathing is visible, apply more liquid flashing to the area, and smooth it out.